-- (a) Undergraduate and Professional Students - Credit in Courses - (A) Undergraduate or professional students who, after completing the seventh week and before completing the twelfth week of the semester, withdraw from the University to enter active service with the Armed Forces of the United States or other country (including the National Guard), or other service pertaining to the national defense that is approved by the appropriate University committee and do so enter within ten days of the date of withdrawal, shall be entitled to receive, without examination, credit for one-half of each course in which they have attained a standing of C- or better at the time of withdrawal.
+- (a) Undergraduate and Professional Students - (1) Credit in Courses - (A) Undergraduate or professional students who, after completing the seventh week and before completing the twelfth week of the semester, withdraw from the university to enter active service with the Armed Forces of the United States or other country (including the National Guard), or other service pertaining to the national defense that is approved by the appropriate university committee and do so enter within ten days of the date of withdrawal, shall be entitled to receive, without examination, credit for one-half of each course in which they have attained a standing of C- or better at the time of withdrawal.
 The grade reported shall be that attained in the course up to the time of withdrawal.
-(Grades reported below C- are recorded as W (withdrawn); grades of C- or higher reported in courses taken under the CR-NC option are recorded as CR.) - (B) Students who are members of the Active Reserve Forces (including the National Guard) called to active duty under normal training orders will not be granted academic credit for courses in which they are enrolled unless they have requested a postponement of such a period of active duty for training until the summer, and unless the University has received a verification that such a request was officially denied.
+(Grades reported below C- are recorded as W (withdrawn); grades of C- or higher reported in courses taken under the CR-NC option are recorded as CR.) - (B) Students who are members of the Active Reserve Forces (including the National Guard) called to active duty under normal training orders will not be granted academic credit for courses in which they are enrolled unless they have requested a postponement of such a period of active duty for training until the summer, and unless the university has received a verification that such a request was officially denied.
 This requirement, however, shall not apply to individuals who are called to active duty as a result of national emergency or as a result of the mobilization of the Reserve Forces (including the National Guard). - (C) Where such withdrawal occurs upon completion of the twelfth week of the semester, or later, such student shall be entitled to receive full credit upon like conditions. - (D) In cases in which withdrawal occurs during terms of different lengths, the same credit provisions prevail, as follows:

 Twelve-Week Term - Half credit after six weeks; full credit after nine weeks.
 Eight-Week Session - Half credit after four weeks; full credit after six weeks.
 (See § 3-508(c) on refund regulations.)
+(E) Students, irrespective of their grade in any course in which they are then registered, who withdraw from the university at any time for any of the abovementioned reasons, shall be entitled at their discretion to take an examination for credit in the course or for credit for only the first half thereof.
+The usual grading system applies.
+(See § 3-102 on grading system.)